 The table below shows our gender pay gap based on hourly rates of pay at the snapshot of 5 April 2020.
 It also shows the difference in bonuses paid in the 12 months prior to April 2020.

 There are a number of factors contributing to these pay gaps:

-In the 12 months prior to April 5, 2018, 75% of men and 76.4% of women received a bonus.
+In the 12 months prior to April 2020, 35.3% of men and 61.5% of women received a bonus.

 Equal pay deals with paying men and women equally for doing the same or a similar job.
 Gender pay gap reporting is broader and shows the difference in average pay between all men and women in the company at all levels and does not take into account the nature of people’s jobs or seniority.

+We have reviewed our equal pay data and we are confident that, as an employer, we do not have an equal pay issue and our men and women are paid equally for the same jobs.
 We are committed to treating women and men fairly and ensuring they are rewarded in the same way for doing the same job.

 I confirm that the published information is accurate:

 Vice President of Operations and BD, EMEA